Volume XI Issue IX

 Permission is granted for reprinting and distribution of this newsletter for non-commercial use only.
 Please include the following citation on all copies:

 Oliver, Bruce.
-“It’s the Thought That Counts.”
+“Moving to 21st Century Thinking Skills.”
 Just for the ASKing!
 September 2014.
 Reproduced with permission of Just ASK Publications & Professional Development (Just ASK). © 2014 Just ASK.
 All rights reserved.
 Available at www.justaskpublications.com.